godunko/a0b-tools/README.md

 # A0B Tools: Runtime Generator

 This crate provides utility to construct custom GNAT runtime for bare board application.

 It supports construction of three well known runtime profiles: `light`, `light-tasking` and `embedded` with necessary customization for particular project.
+For example, `light` runtime profile can be extended to support controlled types.

 It generates startup code and linker script too.

 ## Ideas